 We received this error message because we attempted to select Fresno County with one of its parent Regions, the State of California, for a Combined Region.
 No matter which approach we take to Combine Regions, this will never work.
 This and more considerations on Combining Regions can be found in the linked support article Combining Regions.

 Also, at this time the Region list is limited to selecting 500 Regions to combine at once.
-That means for State’s like Texas or Georgia, that have more than 500 Counties, that there may be limitations when combining Regions for an IMPLAN analysis.
 At the bottom right of the screen, a running total of all the Regions you have selected is displayed.
 Once you have exceeded the limit of 500, the ‘Combine Selected Regions’ button will be grayed out and is unavailable to be selected.

 EXAMPLE WITH MRIO